Succession Planting Basics

 Start Seeds in Pots

-I usually start the plants below in pots, keeping them covered with insect cloth while seedlings and ‘babying’ them by removing to shade or even the garage if the temps soar.
+I usually start the plants listed below in pots, keeping them covered with insect cloth while seedlings and ‘babying’ them by moving to shade or even the garage if the summer temps soar.

 Summer Seed Starting Tip